Record Number Of Americans Did Not Have Sex Last Year In What Experts Are Calling ‘Great American Sex Drought’

 A record number of Americans had a year-long dry spell in 2018, with the number of adults saying they went the entire year without having sex reaching an all-time high.

 The latest data from the General Social Survey found that 23 percent of adults were celibate for the entire year, with an unusually high jump from men in their 20s.
-As the Washington Post noted, experts have termed the phenomenon the “Great American Sex Drought” and said that a number of factors have contributed to it, including an aging population.
+As the Salt Lake Tribune noted, experts have termed the phenomenon the “Great American Sex Drought,” and said that a number of factors have contributed to it, including an aging population.

 While the number of Americans over the age of 60 reporting no sex in 2018 remained relatively stable at 50 percent, the portion of Americans between the ages of 18 and 29 who did not have sex doubled between 2008 and 2018, the report noted.
 It reached 23 percent last year, with a much higher share of young men reporting not having sex than women.